 Check out our YouTube channel for even more tech tips, installation videos, how-tos, and more.
 The best place to go for anything Mustang related!

 Published on 2016-04-28

-Want to learn how to remove your front bumper cover on a 2015 & Up Mustang?
-In this video we will show you step by step how to take your front bumper cover off.
+Want to learn how to remove your front bumper cover on a 2015-2017 Mustang?
+In this video, we will show you step by step how to take your front bumper cover off.

 Here at LMR.com we provide easy to follow steps to remove your front bumper cover.
-Knowing how to take the bumper cover off allows you to change headlights, headlight bulbs, or maybe you have a new front bumper cover you want to install on your 15 & Up Mustang.
+Knowing how to take the bumper cover off allows you to change headlights, headlight bulbs, or maybe you have a new front bumper cover you want to install on your 15-17 Mustang.
 LMR is committed to bringing you the most useful Mustang installs